Khongchai/dynamic_routes/README.md

 ```

+---

 ## Nested Navigation

 You can also have a sort of sub-routing navigation, where for example, the second member in the
-Initiator array is itself, also an Initiator, and can branch off into its dynamic routing
+Initiator array is itself, also an Initiator, and can branch off into its own dynamic navigation flow.
-navigation.

 To do this, we simply mark the state of the second page with both the Participator and the Initiator
 mixins.